There are several public registers that may be useful for identifying the asset position of another party prior to enforcement.

 French Law: Trend to Extend Recognition and Enforceability of Foreign Judgments

-Under French international public policy, the French courts exercise a more limited control than under domestic policy.
-Examples of international public policy requirements include: proper service to the defendants; a reasonable time afforded to the parties during the foreign proceeding; and the independence and impartiality of the foreign court.
+Under French international public policy, the French courts exercise more limited control than under domestic policy.
+Examples of international public policy requirements include the following:

-Foreign judgments rendered in tax, administrative and criminal matters cannot be subject to exequatur.
-Additionally, certain international or public bodies benefit from immunity.
+Foreign judgments rendered in tax, administrative and criminal matters cannot be subject to exequatur, and certain international or public bodies benefit from immunity.
 Foreign heads of states, as well as foreign diplomats/agents and international organisations, enjoy a certain measure of protection against enforcement measures.

 A new law was enacted on 9 December 2016 to increase this level of protection.
 Conservatory or enforcement measures against a foreign state are now subject to specific authorisation from an enforcement judge in the Paris civil court and are limited to certain occurrences, one of which is the explicit consent of the foreign state.

 Specific provisions were adapted for hedge funds, where measures relating to assets belonging to a foreign state may not be enforced by a French judge if one of the following conditions is fulfilled:

 Public bodies (the French state, public and local authorities as well as public establishments) also enjoy immunity, but can be ordered to pay a pecuniary penalty if they do not execute a judgment.

 If a local authority fails to execute a judicial decision ordered by the French state, subject to the control of the competent judge and various other conditions, necessary measures may be taken, including the sale of the local authority’s assets if said assets are not deemed necessary to the operation of the local authority.